Dr Nicole Stormon

 Researcher biography

-Dr Nicole Stormon is a Lecturer at the University of Queensland and AHPRA registered Oral Health Therapist.
+Dr Nicole Stormon is a Senior Lecturer at the University of Queensland and AHPRA registered Oral health therapist.
+The current and inaugural Program Convenor for the School of Dentistry's Doctor of Dental Medicine.
 She is also the Principal Research Fellow for Queensland Health Metro North Community and Oral Health.
 She is the current President of the Australian Dental and Oral Health Therapists Association (ADOHTA Ltd).
+An alumnus of the University of Queensland for her undergraduate and postgraduate training, Nicole has become an internationally recognised leader and advocate in Oral Health Therapy.

 As President of ADOHTA Nicole Stormon represents the oral health workforce and applies expertise, leadership and governance skills.
-As an advocate for oral health she has consulted on a number of national oral health policy issues.
-Recently called as an expert witness into the Aged Care Royal Commission into oral health.
-She has also contributed to the various Dental Board of Australia stakeholder consultations and national guidelines such as the 2019 Fluoride Guidelines and Ankyloglossia consensus guidelines.
-She has contributed to ongoing public policy issues such as the Australian Bureau of Statistics Occupation review, Health Professionals Award review and represents Oral health therapists on the Australian Health Policy Collaboration and the National Oral Health Alliance.
+As an advocate for oral health, she has consulted on a number of national oral health policy issues.
+Called as an expert witness into the Aged Care Royal Commission into oral health.
+She has contributed to countless written submissions and representations on national and local advocacy and policy matters.
+As a leader and advocate for her profession, saw through the recognition and implementation of oral health professionals in obtaining provider numbers and claiming within the Child Dental Benefits Schedule.
+She has contributed to ongoing public policy issues and has published evaluations of the federal funding policy the Child Dental Benefits.